wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

-for a discussion of network latencies, bandwidths, and topologies; and see the [Client-Server module]({{site.baseurl}}/pedagogic_modules/pdcc/distributed_computing/client_server/#/basics) to see the implications of low networkflow bandwidth on a distributed computation).
+for a discussion of network latencies, bandwidths, and topologies; and see the [Client-Server module]({{site.baseurl}}/pedagogic_modules/pdcc/distributed_computing/client_server/#/basics) to see the implications of low network bandwidth on a distributed computation).

 ### CI Service Overhead